ZI-Youtuber/RGB-Color-Code-Python/README.md

 If you want to see how the color looks like then look in the png file and decide nothing is confusing because I have put them with the color number

-Remember to Subscribe to the my youtube channel Codeopedia - The Epic World of Programming ==> https://www.youtube.com/channel/UC0KZbVgZfi87fdSMUcfJPtQ